-9.4 Removing Firebox Liners and Fuel Retainer Assembly.
-1. First slide the front edges of the left and right firebox liners inwards at the front until they disengage from the rear liner.
-Then tilt them slightly and remove from the firebox - NOTE: Ensure that the rear firebox liner does not fall forwards and break!
-2. Remove the rear firebox liner being very careful not to damage the profiling at the top which is delicate.
-3. Remove the fuel retainer assembly by lifting up out of its slots.
+8.3 Removing Firebox Liners .
+1. Slide the front edges of the left and right firebox liners inwards at the front and move forwards until they disengage from the rear liner.
+Then tilt them slightly and remove from the firebox 2.
+Remove the fuel retainer by lifting one end up until it can be manoeuvred out of the front of the firebox.
+NOTE: Ensure that the rear firebox liner does not fall forwards and break!
+3. Remove the rear firebox liner being very careful not to damage the profiling at the top which is delicate.